NazarElsayed/CHDR/README.md

 ## Contributing

-Contributions to CHDR are highly appreciated!
 If you encounter any issues or have suggestions for improvements, feel free to post them in the project's issue tracker.
 Your feedback helps us make CHDR better for the entire community.
 At this time, please note that derivative works or modifications to the library are not permitted under the current license agreement.
 Refer to the [license](#license) section for more information.

 ## License